JoshuaDueck/COMP-3040-API-Specification/README.md

 ## Parameters and Endpoints
 `GET  http://www.mbparks.com/campsites`
-Returns a list of camp sites in Manitoba that match the given query parameters (see below).
+Returns a list of campsites in Manitoba that match the given query parameters (see below).

 ### Parameters
 * park_name (string): Full name of the park.
 Optional.